fr0zensn0w/Epix/README.md

 To run our application you must have node.js installed.
 This can be found at [nodejs.org](nodejs.org).
 To install and run use these commands when inside of the Epix UI 4.0 folder:
-'npm install'
+`npm install`
-'npm start'
+`npm start`

-After the application is built the first time, only 'npm start' needs to be run to start the application.
+After the application is built the first time, only `npm start` needs to be run to start the application.

 Packaging Instructions (not currently working)
-'npm package-mac'
+`npm package-mac`
-'npm package-win'
+`npm package-win`